Industrial Property Investment

 - Flex spaces: Hybrid properties that combine office functions with industrial capabilities, offering versatility for small businesses.

 The industrial real estate market spans various sizes and scales, from small warehouses to massive logistics hubs near ports and urban centres.
+Working with a buyer’s agent for industrial properties can help investors identify the right type of asset based on location, tenant demand and long-term performance.

 Recent trends in